Xperia Play: Software

 The device runs on the Android 2.3 operating system, with early prototypes running Android 2.2 "Froyo".
 The device is compatible with Android software downloaded from the Google Play store, with some games featuring optimization for use with the device's additional gaming controls, including the video game streaming service OnLive.

 PlayStation Suite

 The device was said to feature games graphically within the range of similar portable devices and can launch these games via an application known as PlayStation Suite, or just simply "Xperia PLAY."
 It changes the interface of the device from that of a phone to the XrossMediaBar, slightly resembling that of the PlayStation Portable.
+It used emulation of the original PlayStation made for the Pulga, a cancelled plug-and-play version of the original console intended for the Brazilian market.
 A dedicated section in Google Play specifically for games for the system allowing users to download games on the go is also added.
 Titles shown off internally on the device include PSP games, such as God of War and LittleBigPlanet, as well as older PlayStation games; there were also plans for future games incorporating augmented reality similar to Invizimals.
 The prices of the games were expected to be under US$10, considerably lower than the PlayStation Portable's price range of less than US$40 per game.